Emoji123-s/All-My-Tutorials/HTML AND CSS/Projects/OktoberFest- Pet Project/README.md

 No installation required.
 Simply open the HTML file in a web browser to view the project.

 ## Credits
-This project was created by Isaac-Victor Providence as a personal challenge to showcase HTML and CSS skills.
+This project was created by Isaac-Victor Providence as a personal challenge to showcase HTML and CSS skills, and will undergo changes and developments over the coming months.

 <!--## License
 This project is licensed under the [Your License Name] License - see the [LICENSE.md](LICENSE.md) file for details. -->